espressif/esp-idf/get-started-wrover-kit-v3.rst

 Overview
 --------

 ESP-WROVER-KIT is an ESP32-based development board produced by `Espressif <https://espressif.com>`_.
-This board features an integrated LCD screen and MicroSD card slot.
+This development board features an integrated LCD screen and MicroSD card slot.

 ESP-WROVER-KIT comes with the following ESP32 modules:

 - :ref:`esp-modules-and-boards-esp32-wroom-32`
 - :ref:`ESP32-WROVER <esp-modules-and-boards-esp32-wrover>`

-Its another distinguishing feature is the embedded FTDI FT2232HL chip - an advanced multi-interface USB bridge.
+Another board's distinguishing feature is its embedded FTDI FT2232HL chip - an advanced multi-interface USB bridge.
 This chip enables to use JTAG for direct debugging of ESP32 through the USB interface without a separate JTAG debugger.
-ESP-WROVER-KIT makes development convenient, easy, and cost-effective.
+ESP-WROVER-KIT makes secondary development easy and cost-effective.

 Most of the ESP32 I/O pins are broken out to the board's pin headers for easy access.